 All these confluence factors increase the probability of success

 What is the Fibonacci retracement trading strategy?

 Area of support in the uptrend and area of resistance in the uptrend.
 The fundamental idea behind the Fibonacci retracement trading strategy. states that after beginning a new trend direction, the price will retrace before continuing in the trend’s direction.
-Therefore, we utilize the Fibonacci tool to identify the following probable support and resistance levels.
-The maximum level at which retracement is likely to occur is predicted by the retracement level.
+Therefore, we use the Fibonacci tool to identify probable support and resistance levels.
+The retracement level predicts the maximum level at which retracement is likely to occur.
 Traders have an excellent opportunity to start new trades in the trend’s direction at these retracement levels.
 The Fibonacci retracement levels are 23.6%, 38.2%, 50%,61.8%, 78.6%, and 100%.

 Next possible support levels are marked if the stock moves up